david-prinz/david-prinz.github.io/_pages/seminar.md

 ## Topics

-We have decided on the following three main topics, with some additional mathematical buzzwords:
+We have decided on the following three main topics, with some additional points that we would like to cover:

 ### [Supersymmetric Quantum Field Theories](https://ncatlab.org/nlab/show/supersymmetry):
 * [Supergeometry](https://ncatlab.org/nlab/show/supergeometry)